Óscar Berger: 1999 candidacy and election

-2003 candidacy
+2003 candidacy and election

 In the spring of 2002, Berger returned to the political arena with a newly formed conservative political coalition called the Great National Alliance (GANA), encompassing the Patriot Party, the Reform Movement (MR), and the National Solidarity Party (PSN).
 His association with GANA would cause him to be expelled from PAN.
 Nevertheless, after seeing a significant lead in the country's polls, Berger would accept GANA's presidential nomination.

 The beginning of the 2003 presidential race was marked by the unusual registration of Efraín Ríos Montt as a presidential candidate - despite the constitution prohibiting it - and the extortions and assassinations of prominent political leaders.
 However, Montt would not have the significant votes to go to the second round, making the election a race between Álvaro Colom, leader of the National Unity of Hope (UNE), and Berger.
 Running on a campaign of political, economic, and social reform and the explicit support of the country's oligarchs, Berger would win the election with 54% of the vote.
 His coalition would also win 47 seats in Congress.